zctao/ttHTauTauAnalysis/README.md

 	cd -

 When running with CRAB one needs to add the following option to the crab config file: config.JobType.sendExternalFolder = True This is needed until the PR including this ID will be integrated in CMSSW/cms-data.
+It'd also be necessary to remove old MVA weights in RecoEgamma/PhotonIdentification/data/ and RecoEgamma/ElectronIdentification/data/, so crab sandbox tarball size wouldn't exceed 100 MB limit.

 ## Usage